 Twenty minutes later, Mac stood with forty others just around the corner of the factory parking lot where he and Angel had surveyed the buildings last Sunday.
 Special Agent Marecki led his group, which included the Chicago Police SWAT team and a dozen other local police officers.
 They donned battle gear, including helmets, body armor, and M6 assault rifles.
-Mac and Marecki listened in on their FBI satellite phones as Special Agent Mason controlled the operation.
+Mac and Marecki listened on their FBI satellite phones as Special Agent Mason controlled the operation.

 "Mason here.
-Hanko reports that he evacuated all the employees of the trucking company to safety. ,we have twenty officers on the roof of the vacant trucking company, ten in the interior.
+Hanko reports that he evacuated all the trucking company employees to safety.
+We have twenty officers on the roof of the vacant trucking company and ten inside.
 There's no way they can escape heading east.

-“Just got the word; the city engineers have disabled all surveillance cameras in this area.
+“I just got word that the city engineers have disabled all surveillance cameras in this area.
 OK, I see the sound truck approaching.

 “Teams A and B, Go!
 Go!
 Go!"